 Whether you are an experienced martial artist or not, take a look at our new Humane Pressure Point Tactics Course.
 And to get you started I am going to give you a FREE Video as a gift!
 This is my HPPT Level One Lesson 1.
 Fill out the form below, confirm your email address and a download link is one the way!

-You can also subscribe to our posts by using the "Red Bell" in the bottom right corner.
+You can also subscribe to our posts by using the "Red Bell" in the bottom left corner.
 This way you know what the post is about before you come and read.

 If you find our content interesting and of value please share with your friends on Social Media.
 This helps us more than you can imagine and also helps me give you more free content!